How to Define Your Target Audience?

 Using metrics will tell you whether your objectives were finally reached, as well as help you improve your advertising strategy.

-Once you get the video out there, monitor the analytics to measure the success and improve your marketing efforts.
+Once you get the video out there, monitor the analytics to measure success, and improve your marketing efforts.
 The more often you assess the success, the more you can learn for your future video advertising strategies.

 As Peter Bronchi, SEO expert at BrillAssigment says: ‘’Search engine optimization isn’t limited to written content.
 It does pertain to video, but marketers often fail to recognize it until it is too late.’’